How to Visit the Forbidden City

 Avoid Chinese holidays- particularly National Day, from the 1st to the 7th of October.
 Avoid weekends.

 The last week of July is the low season for the Forbidden City.
-If you happen to be in Beijing then, that would be a great time to visit.
+If you happen to be in Beijing, then that would be a great time to visit.

-Facilities in the Palace
+Facilities in the Palace Museum

 1. The museum provides a free luggage check-in service: you can check in your luggage at the entrance (the Meridian Gate) and collect it again at the exit, the Spiritual Valor Gate (Shen Wu Men).